ThinkDataEd/student/docs/unit2/lesson3.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
     Another measure of center is the median, which can also be used to represent the typical value of a distribution.
 The median is preferred for skewed distributions or when there are outliers because it better matches what we think of as 'typical.'

 ###**Lesson:**
-1. Remind students that, during the previous lesson, they learned about the mean as the balancing point of a distribution and as a measure of center.
+1. During the previous lesson, you  learned about the mean as the balancing point of a distribution and as a measure of center.
 In statistics, there are a few values that can be considered as measures of center – the mean is one, and another is the **median**.
 The median is the middle value in a group of ordered observations.

-2. As a simple example, write or display the following group of numbers on the board:
+2. Consider the following numbers below:

     8, 2, 6, 3, 7, 4, 9, 5, 5

-3. Since there are 9 numbers in the list above, we should be use the 5<sup>th</sup> number as the median because it is directly in the middle and there are 4 numbers above it, and 4 numbers below it.
+3. Since there are 9 numbers in the list above, you should be using the 5<sup>th</sup> number as the median because it is directly in the middle and there are 4 numbers above it, and 4 numbers below it.

-4. However, students should realize that they cannot simply pick the middle number of the list as it is currently written (this would give a median value of 7).
-Instead, they must first arrange the numbers in numerical order (from lowest to highest).
+4. However, you cannot simply pick the middle number of the list as it is currently written (this would give a median value of 7).
+Instead, you must first arrange the numbers in numerical order (from lowest to highest).

     2, 3, 4, 5, 5, 6, 7, 8, 9

-5. Now they can identify that the true median value of this list of numbers is 5.
+5. Now you can identify that the true median value of this list of numbers is 5.

-6. Next, randomly distribute one sticky note to each student.

-    **Advanced preparation required:** There should be one card for every student in the class.
-All of the cards, except one, need to have the value 0 written on them.
-One card should have the value 1,000,000 written on it.
+6. Consider this scenario:

+A class of 28 students were randomly given sticky notes with numbers 0 on all of them but one, which is 1,000,000.

-7. Place poster paper on the board and have the students create a dot plot by placing their sticky notes at the corresponding values on the axis.
-Then, ask and record answers to the following
+7. If you were to create a dot plot by placing the sticky notes at the corresponding values on the axis, write your answers to the following questions in your DS Journal:
-questions:

-    100. What is the typical value of these data? <span style="color:grey">***0 – all sticky notes but one have a value of 0.***</span>
+    100. <strong style="color: red;">What is the typical value of these data? </strong>

-    100. Using the formula we learned in class, calculate the mean, or average, value of this distribution. <span style="color:grey">***Answer will vary by class/class size.
-Example: for a class with 28 students enrolled, there would be 27 values of 0 and 1 value of 1,000,000.
+    101. <strong style="color: red;">Using the formula we learned in class, what's the mean, or average, value of this distribution. </strong>
-    Therefore, the mean value would be (0\*27 + 1,000,000)/28 ≈ 35,714.3. ***</span>

-    100. Does the mean you calculated match your understanding of “typical?”
-Why is the mean not capturing our notion of “typical?” <span style="color:grey">***The 1,000,000 value is heavily skewing the calculation of the mean.
-It is pulling the mean to a higher value than what we consider to be typical for these data.***</span>
+    102. <strong style="color: red;">Does the mean you calculated match your understanding of “typical?</strong>

+    103<strong style="color: red;"> Why is the mean not capturing our notion of “typical?” </strong>

-8. Since we introduced the idea of the median as a measure of center at the beginning of class, have the students find the median value of the data on their sticky notes.
+8. Since you were introduced to the idea of the median as a measure of center at the beginning of class, have the students find the median value of the data on their sticky notes.
 If time permits, have them place the sticky notes in a line across the board in order (from least to greatest) and have them find the middle number.
 The median value will be 0.